rhalm/we-backend/README.md

 Create images for backend components:

 - Build project by running `mvn clean install`
-- Run `jib:dockerBuild` for all services in their folder (for Feed, Messaging and Profile in the \*-core folder)
+- Run `mvn jib:dockerBuild` for all services in their folder (for Feed, Messaging and Profile in the \*-core folder)

 Create image for frontend: